mbzuai-oryx/GeoChat/README.md

 ## Evaluation

-In GeoChat, we evaluate models on a diverse set of 7 benchmarks.
+We evaluate GeoChat on a diverse set of 7 benchmarks.
 To ensure the reproducibility, we evaluate the models with greedy decoding.
 We do not evaluate using beam search to make the inference process consistent with the chat demo of real-time outputs.
 See [Evaluation.md](https://github.com/mbzuai-oryx/GeoChat/blob/main/docs/Evaluation.md).

 ## 🏆 Contributions